caul-dpsc/2021-rdm-series/_pages/index.md

 + Erin MacPherson is the Research & Instruction Librarian based in Truro at the Dalhousie University Agricultural Campus.
 + Louise Gillis is the Research Data Management Librarian and Liaison Librarian for the College of Pharmacy and the School of Health Administration (Interim) at Dalhousie.

-### <a id="dataverse"></a>Where to deposit your data: Dataverse?
+#### <a id="dataverse"></a>Where to deposit your data: Dataverse?
 FRDR?
 Other?

 ##### Session Description:

 ##### By the end of this session, participants will:

 ##### Presenter Bio:
 Margaret Vail is the Systems and Data Services Librarian at St. Francis Xavier University.
+Margaret is the current chair of the CAUL-CBUA Digital Preservation and Stewardship Committee.
+Before joining StFX, Margaret was part of the initial RDM implementation at Dalhousie University specializing in Dataverse.

-### <a id="cc"></a>Leveraging Advanced Digital Research Infrastructure to Support Research Data Management
+#### <a id="cc"></a>Leveraging Advanced Digital Research Infrastructure to Support Research Data Management

 ##### Session Description:
 The national digital research infrastructure, (freely accessible for researchers at Canadian academic institutions, through regional consortia such as  ACENET), has the power to transform research projects, by allowing growth in scope, complexity, collaboration opportunities, community engagement, accessibility, and longevity.
 It can also be invaluable in navigating some of the challenges related to implementing best practices in research data management.
 Come discover how you can connect with ACENET and leverage advanced technology to support data management in your research.